HaosenSUN/HaosenSun.github.io/_pages/about.md

 ## Welcome!
 I'm **_Haosen_**.

 I will be starting as a Master's student in [Computer Science](https://www.mccormick.northwestern.edu/computer-science/) at [Northwestern University](https://www.mccormick.northwestern.edu/) in the fall of 2024.
-I am currently working as a research intern at [**Shanghai AI Lab**](https://www.shlab.org.cn/).
+I am currently working as a research intern at [Shanghai AI Lab](https://www.shlab.org.cn/).
 I completed my bachelor's degree in [Data Science and Technology](https://dsct.hkust.edu.hk/) at [the Hong Kong University of Science and Technology](https://hkust.edu.hk/), under the guidance of [Prof. Chi-Keung Tang](https://cse.hkust.edu.hk/~cktang/bio.html) and [Prof. Yu-Wing Tai](https://yuwingtai.github.io/).
 My research during my undergraduate studies focused on Neural Radiance Fields (NeRF), Diffusion Models (SD), and Neural Architecture Search (NAS).
 I had the opportunity to collaborate with [Prof. Xiaomeng Li](https://xmengli.github.io/) as part of the Undergraduate Research Opportunities Program (UROP), where I learned **Medical** Vision Language Models (VLMs).

 I am passionate about several research areas, including **large multimodal models** (LMMs), **multi-modalities generative AI**, **3D vision**, and **AutoML**.
 My primary objective is to empower machines with the ability to extract meaningful patterns and relationships from both **structured data** (e.g. text, images, and video) and **unstructured 3D geometric data**.
 Concurrently, I hope to enhance the interpretability and explainability of these models, propelling us closer to the realization of **human-centric** and **physically-based** general artificial intelligence.